-The 34.5-credit Master of Education (M.Ed.) in the Health Professions (MEHP) with the embedded post-master’s certificate (see Post-Master’s Certificate in Evidence-Based Teaching in the Health Professions for more information) are offered through a partnership among five JHU schools: Education, Medicine, Nursing, Public Health, and Business.
-The interprofessional educational experiences in the program are designed and delivered by faculty teams from the partner schools.
-Core course requirements examine adult learning and development theories, hypotheses-driven education-based practice, curriculum development, assessment and feedback, instructional strategies, educational scholarship, cultural competence, artificial intelligence, and technology integration.
+The 34.5-credit Master of Education (M.Ed.) in the Health Professions (MEHP) with the embedded post-master’s certificate (see Post-Master’s Certificate in Evidence-Based Teaching in the Health Professions for more information) were developed through a partnership among five JHU schools: Education, Medicine, Nursing, Public Health, and Business.
+The educational experiences in the program are designed and delivered by interprofessional faculty teams from the partner schools.
+Core course requirements examine adult learning and development theories, hypotheses-driven education-based practice, curriculum development, assessment and feedback, instructional strategies, and educational scholarship.

 The goal of the program is to develop interprofessional leaders and change agents who will globally transform health professions education.
 Specialization tracks in the second half of the program address leadership, research, or a customized combination of both leadership and research.
 All tracks include courses in Development, Management, and Evaluation, and a three-course capstone project sequence focused on evaluation or research in health professions education.
 Leadership courses include Leadership Essentials, and Leadership Theory in Practice.
 Research courses include Mixed Methods and Understanding Educational Research.
-The customized Leadership and Research track is a combination of research and leadership courses that are accompanied by a rationale that aligns to a fellow’s specific career goals.
+The customized Leadership and Research track is an individualized combination of research and leadership courses that are accompanied by a rationale designed to address a Fellow’s specific career goals.
 Electives include Mentoring, Advanced Simulation, Applied Statistics, Survey Design, and Application of Artificial Intelligence in Health Professions Education.

 This program is designed to serve accomplished health professionals with advanced degrees in medicine, nursing, public health, pharmacy, dentistry, and other allied health fields.
 The curriculum prepares participants (MEHP Fellows) to become effective educators, educational leaders, and educational researchers.
 Applicants are required to hold an advanced degree (terminal degree preferred) in a health professions related field.
-All courses are offered in an online format and MEHP Fellows can complete the masters' degree within two-to-four years.
+All courses are offered in an online format and MEHP Fellows can complete the masters' degree through an option of a schedule that is either two-years or four-years.

-The master's program includes an educator portfolio built through the various courses of the program and a capstone experience in either educational leadership/professional development or educational research.
+The master's program includes an overarching portfolio built through the various courses of the program and a capstone experience in either educational leadership/professional development or educational research.
 MEHP Fellows are provided opportunities to engage in deep discussions, team projects, and group presentations in an interactive online community.
 Courses are asynchronous with some synchronous sessions.
 The course schedule and online format is designed to complement the lives of busy health professionals who want to advance their competence as educators.
+Courses are designed so that learning is immediately applicable to healthcare issues and settings.

 Program Requirements